-FS 1291 Managing Company Tactical Operations II 1 credit (1 lec.)
+FS 1291 Managing Company Tactical Operations II

 Provides the company officer with an effective approach to command decision making and organization in structural firefighting.
 Key content includes: the command sequence, size-up, developing an action plan, implementing the action plan, and introduction to the incident command system.
 Course concludes with a major fire simulation activity.